Why this matters

 We will conduct an observational study to understand if the representativity in movies influences their success.

-The goal of the observational study is to eliminate all the elements that could influence the success of movies except the one we're interseted in : representativity of course.
-These parasitic elements are called cofounders and the method to remove them is called matching.
 In our case, we will remove the following cofounders: the country of production of a movie, the year of the production and the genre of the movie.

 Once the cofounders are eliminated, we will finally be able to know if diversity in movies influence their success.